pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 # Ingesters
-This section contains more detailed instruction for configuring and running Gravwell ingesters, which gather incoming data, package it into Gravwell entries, and ship it to Gravwell indexers for storage.
+This section contains more detailed instruction for configuring and running DatalaiQ ingesters, which gather incoming data, package it into DatalaiQ entries, and ship it to DatalaiQ indexers for storage.
 The ingesters described in these pages are primarily designed to capture *live* data as it is generated; if you have existing data you want to import, check out the [migration documents](migrate/migrate).

-The Gravwell-created ingesters are released under the BSD open source license and can be found on [Github](https://github.com/gravwell/gravwell/tree/master/ingesters).
+The DatalaiQ-created ingesters are released under the BSD open source license and can be found on [Github](https://github.com/gravwell/gravwell/tree/master/ingesters).
 The ingest API is also open source, so you can create your own ingesters for unique data sources, performing additional normalization or pre-processing, or any other manner of things.
 The ingest API code [is located here](https://github.com/gravwell/gravwell/tree/master/ingest).

-In general, for an ingester to send data to Gravwell, the ingester will need to know the “Ingest Secret” of the Gravwell instance, for authentication.
-This can be found by viewing the `/opt/gravwell/etc/gravwell.conf` file on the Gravwell server and finding the entry for `Ingest-Auth`.
-If the ingester is running on the same system as Gravwell itself, the installer will usually be able to detect this value and set it automatically.
+In general, for an ingester to send data to DatalaiQ, the ingester will need to know the “Ingest Secret” of the DatalaiQ instance, for authentication.
+This can be found by viewing the `/opt/gravwell/etc/gravwell.conf` file on the DatalaiQ server and finding the entry for `Ingest-Auth`.
+If the ingester is running on the same system as DatalaiQ itself, the installer will usually be able to detect this value and set it automatically.

-The Gravwell GUI has an Ingesters page (under the System menu category) which can be used to easily identify which remote ingesters are actively connected, for how long they have been connected, and how much data they have pushed.
+The DatalaiQ GUI has an Ingesters page (under the System menu category) which can be used to easily identify which remote ingesters are actively connected, for how long they have been connected, and how much data they have pushed.

 ![](remote-ingesters.png)